yudheeeeet/mdskel4/README.md

     IS_TEMPLATE = False;
 ```
 ### :womans_clothes: Create Table Product
 The product table provides information to users about products of the sigmaria market.
 Users can find out the product ID, product name, product description, product category, stock amount, and price of each product.
-Below is a description for each author's table.
+Here is a description for each author's table.

 | Attribute                  | Type                  | Description                     		       |
 |:---------------------------|:----------------------|:------------------------------------------------|